solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Microsoft's [quickstart
 guide](https://docs.microsoft.com/azure/mysql/flexible-server/connect-php)
 performs standard CRUD operations against the MySQL instance from a console app.
-This document modifies the code segments from the guide to provide an encrypted connection to the Flexible Server instance.
+This section modifies the code segments from the guide to provide an encrypted connection to the Flexible Server instance.

 The first code snippet creates a table called `Products` with four